Mythopoeic thought: Personalistic view of nature

 According to the Frankforts, "the fundamental difference between the attitudes of modern and ancient man as regards the surrounding world is this: for modern, scientific man the phenomenal world is primarily an 'It'; for ancient—and also for primitive—man it is a 'Thou'".
-In other words, modern man sees most things as impersonal objects, whereas ancient man sees most things as persons.
+In other words, modern man sees most things as impersonal objects, whereas ancient man sees most things as beings.

 According to the Frankforts, ancients viewed the world this way because they didn't think in terms of universal laws.
 Modern thought "reduces the chaos of perceptions to an order in which typical events take place according to universal laws."
 For example, consider a river that usually rises in the spring.
 Suppose that, one spring, the river fails to rise.
-In that case, modern thought doesn't conclude that the laws of nature have changed; instead, it searches for a set of fixed, universal laws that can explain why the river has risen in other cases but not in this case.
+In that case, modern thought doesn't conclude that the laws of nature have changed; instead, it searches for a set of fixed, universal laws that can explain how the river has risen in other cases but not in this case.
 Modern thought is abstract: it looks for unifying principles behind diversity.

 In contrast, the Frankforts argue, "the primitive mind cannot withdraw to that extent from perceptual reality".
 Mythopoeic thought doesn't look for unifying principles behind the diversity of individual events.
 It is concrete, not abstract: it takes each individual event at face value.
 When a river rises one year and fails to rise another year, mythopoeic thought doesn't try to unite those two different events under a common law.
 Instead, "when the river does not rise, it has refused to rise".
 And if no law governs the river's behavior, if the river has simply "refused" to rise, then its failure to rise must be a choice: "The river, or the gods, must be angry", and must be choosing to withhold the annual flooding.
 Thus, mythopoeic thought ends up viewing the entire world as personal: each event is an act of will.